walterhiggins/ScriptCraft/docs/API-Reference.md

 All of the above functions can take an optional player object or name as a parameter.
 For example: `/js arrows.explosive('player23')` makes player23's arrows explosive.

+## alias Module

+The alias module lets players and server admins create their own per-player or global custom in-game command aliases.

+### Examples

+To set a command alias which is only visible to the current player (per-player alias)...

+    /jsp alias set cw = time set {1} ; weather {2}

+...
+Creates a new custom command only usable by the player who set it called `cw` (short for set Clock and Weather) which when invoked...

+    /cw 4000 sun

+... will perform the following commands...

+    /time set 4000
+    /weather sun

+Aliases can use paramters as above.
+On the right hand side of the `=`, the `{1}` refers to the first parameter provided with the `cw` alias, `{2}` refers to the second parameter and so on.
+So `cw 4000 sun` is converted to `time set 4000` and `weather sun`.

+To set a global command alias usable by all (only operators can create such an alias)...

+    /jsp alias global stormy = time 18000; weather storm

+To delete an alias ...

+    /jsp alias delete cw

+... deletes the 'cw' alias from the appropriate alias map.

+To get a list of aliases currently defined...

+    /jsp alias list

+To get help on the `jsp alias` command:

+    /jsp alias help

+Aliases can be used at the in-game prompt by players or in the server console.
+Aliases will not be able to avail of command autocompletion (pressing the TAB key will have no effect).

 Classroom Module
 ================
 The `classroom` object contains a couple of utility functions for use